 Soil Change Matters

-The workshop was supported by the Organisation for Economic Co-operation and Development (OECD), and a conference report prepared can be viewed here.
+The workshop was supported by the Organisation for Economic Co-operation and Development (OECD).

-Two publications were produced from selected papers from the Soil Change Matters workshop
+Selected papers were published from the Soil Change Matters workshop:

 |Soil connects us all – food, clothes, building materials are all produced by soil, even the water we drink is filtered by soil.
 Soil is essential for cultural enjoyment and recreation, for the arts and sports.
 It is linked both positively and negatively to human health.
 So there are many reasons to acknowledge the role played in our lives by the soil beneath our feet, a silent servant, 24/7.|